New Interior Design to Modernize Your Period Home

 If you have a period home—such as a Spanish or a Craftsman, both prevalent in Southern California—it can be a challenge to remodel and retain the house’s character.
-At Style on a Shoestring, we’ve found it really takes a creative approach to establish the right balance between honoring the home’s original detail and upgrading it to current standards with a new interior design strategy.
+At Tracy Lynn Studio, we’ve found it really takes a creative approach to establish the right balance between honoring the home’s original detail and upgrading it to current standards with a new, modern interior design strategy.

 For example, I’ve been working recently on a 1960s Mid-Century modern ranch-style home.
 This is the new owners’ dream house, so we wanted to maintain the integrity of the design while bringing it into 2011.
 Fortunately these clients work in the arts, so they are willing to take imaginative design leaps with me.

 One of the home’s centerpieces is an original atomic-look light fixture, somewhat common for that time but still a bold feature.
 So we kept that in the living room (we managed to keep all of the house’s original light fixtures!), and we also retained the vaulted wood ceilings.
 Launching from a green and white color palette—fresh and simple—we chose a low-pile green carpeting that is almost like felt.
 We also removed the original rock around the fireplace and used white modern tile instead.
 And I can’t overlook telling you about the fireplace hearth, which is magenta solid-surface quartz.
 It’s quite a statement!